 - Upon arrival it is very important to follow the morning classroom routine every day.
 This provides your child with a sense of security.
 The school must be able to contact you at all times.
 At the time you sign in, please provide a working phone number where you may be reached in case of an emergency.
 If there are any changes to your address and phone numbers please notify the school social worker immediately.
 Also please keep teachers informed about your child's health, mood, eating habits, family situation, or anything you think might affect your child's behavior at school.
 When it is time for the person dropping the child off to go, tell the child you are leaving, and say, "Good-bye".
 If your child is having difficulty separating, signal a teacher for assistance.
 Feel free to call us later if your child is upset when you leave, and we will let you know how he or she is doing. - Departing the school is very important.
 Children will only be released to parents and authorized individuals whom the parents have included on their emergency pick up cards.
 Parents are encouraged to include on their emergency cards the full names of all individuals that will be allowed to pick up their child.
 No phone calls will be accepted from parents informing us that someone that is not on the emergency card will be picking up the child.
 All individuals picking up children must have a picture ID available to show the teacher if it's their first time picking up the child (the name on the emergency card must match the name of the ID).
-Please note that we are not allowed to release the children to anyone who is not on the authorized pick up list or anyone less than 12 years of age.
+Please note that we are not allowed to release the children to anyone who is not on the authorized pick up list or anyone under 12 years of age.
 During departure, it is also important to follow the set classroom routine.
 We recommend that when you arrive, you greet your child and the teachers, and let your child know how much time he or she has to wrap up the ongoing project or activity.
 On the way out, check your child's cubby/mailbox.
 In addition, each classroom has a parent information board that has relevant information posted.
 Be sure and say, "Good-bye" to your child's teachers, so they know you and your child are leaving.

-ATTENDANCE & TARDINESS: In order for children to obtain the full benefits of the program and reach their greatest potential, it is important for them to come to school on time every day.
+ATTENDANCE & TARDINESS: In order for children to obtain the full benefits of the program and reach their greatest potential, it is important for them to come to school on time everyday.
 If our child is absent, please call the school.
 If your child is absent more than three consecutive days due to illness, you must provide the school with a note from the doctor.

-The school day begins at 8:30 a.m. but children may be dropped off at 8:15 a.m. for breakfast.
-Your child is considered late after 8:30 a.m. and will get a late slip prior to entering the classroom.
-If it is determined that your child is excessively absent or late, a meeting will be required with the school social worker and principal.
+The school day begins at 8:30 a.m. (however, you may drop your child off at school as early as 8:15 a.m. in order for our day to begin promptly at 8:30 a.m.).
+Your child is considered late at 8:45 a.m. and will get a late slip prior to entering the classroom.
+If it is determined that your child is excessively absent or late, a meeting will be required with the school social worker.